 5) Look for a Two-Stage or Multi-Stage Burner

 Owning a furnace with additional options is one of the keys to energy efficiency.
 Furnaces that feature two-stage or multi-stage burners can be adjusted to burn at the rate and temperature appropriate for your home's square footage, as opposed to one-rate units that can't be customized.
-Research shows multi-stage furnaces can be as much as five to eight percent more energy efficient than single-stage burners, creating savings that can add up throughout the season.
+Research shows multi-stage furnaces can be measurably more energy efficient than single-stage burners, creating savings that can add up throughout the season.

 6) Consider Purchasing a Heat Pump

 Heat pumps run off electricity, but as opposed to electric furnaces that use heating elements, they work by leveraging the difference in air temperatures inside and out to warm your home.
 Since it’s moving air around instead of actually heating it up itself, heat pumps are far more efficient than electric furnaces.
 They struggle to effectively heat a whole house in very cold temperatures, but even then can still be useful as an efficient supplemental heat source that allows you to keep the thermostat turned up and reduce the load on your main furnace.